jurkstas/evolv.io/ROADMAP.md

 At the moment there is currently just "grass" and Creatures.
 It would be nice to have a plant softbody too with it's own evolutionary cycles.

-### Cleanup, efficiency, performance and more OOP style
+### General cleanup, efficiency, performance and more OOP style
 A lot of clean up done, some efficiency work done, rendering performance needs to be looked at, OOP style is in progress.

 Some methods are still doing unusual things or could be improved, any improvements along these lines are helpful.
 The unusual methods may need some discussion about how to change them or whether to replace them.